mcagriaktas/kafka-lab/README.md

 # MULTI-KAFKA-DOCKER-SETUP

 Hello everyone!
-This repository contains two versions of Kafka along with a Kafka migration demo container.
+This repository contains multi versions of Kafka along with a Kafka migration, upgrade and mirrormaker demo container.
 Each setup has its own folder with a dedicated README file, providing detailed instructions for setup and configuration.

 In each folder, you’ll find `*.properties, *.yml`, `*.py`, `*.scala`, and `*.sh` files to guide you through each configuration step.
 The `Dockerfile in each setup builds Kafka images from scratch, making it easy to understand how Kafka is installed and configured`.